Images of 9/11: A Visual Remembrance

 Designed by Detroit architect Minoru Yamasaki, the Twin Towers were famously disparaged by New York Times’ architectural critic Ada Louise Huxtable, who offered this unintentionally prescient prediction in 1966: “The trade center towers could be the start of a new skyscraper age or the biggest tombstones in the world.”

-Those words were long forgotten on that bright September morning when death rained down from blue cloudless skies.
+Those words were long forgotten on that bright September morning before death rained down from blue cloudless skies.

 A view from the Hudson River of Lower Manhattan’s Financial District, including the World Trade Center’s Twin Towers.
 (Getty Images)

-Betty Ong, the flight attendant aboard American Airlines Flight 11, was the first person to notify authorities of the hijackings.
-The audio of Ong’s call to the American Airlines emergency number was included in this audio/video montage released last year by the TSA to commemorate the 17th anniversary of 9/11:
+Betty Ong, the flight attendant aboard American Airlines Flight 11, was the first person to notify authorities about the Islamic hijackers.
+The audio of Ong’s call to the American Airlines emergency number was included in this audio/video montage released by the TSA in 2018 to commemorate the 17th anniversary of 9/11:

-The following video captured the moment of impact when Islamic hijackers on American Airlines Flight 11 flew the plane into the World Trade Center’s North Tower (1 WTC) at 8:46am.
+The following video captured the moment of impact when Islamic hijackers flew American Airlines Flight 11 into the World Trade Center’s North Tower (1 WTC) at 8:46 a.m.

 The first images of the burning North Tower quickly flashed across television sets.
 This video shows the first five minutes of cable news coverage:

-Four minutes after the first plane hit the World Trade Center, Christopher Hanley, 35, called 911 from the 106th floor of the North Tower, where he was attending a conference at the restaurant Windows on the World that morning.
+Four minutes after the first plane hit the World Trade Center, Christopher Hanley, 35, called 911 from the 106thfloor of the North Tower, where he was attending a conference at the restaurant Windows on the World that morning.
 This is the audio of his 911 call:

-The whole world watched in horror as the second plane, United Airlines Flight 175, crashed into the South Tower of the World Trade Center (2 WTC) at 9:03am.
+The whole world watched in horror as Islamic hijackers flew the second plane, United Airlines Flight 175, into the South Tower of the World Trade Center (2 WTC) at 9:03 a.m.

+This video shows the ABC News coverage the moment the second plane struck:

-United Airlines Flight 175 approaches the World Trade Center.
+United Airlines Flight 175 flew low over Manhattan on a direct path for the World Trade Center.
 (AP Photo/ William Kratzke)

-Islamic hijackers aboard United Airlines Flight 175 crash into the South Tower of the World Trade Center (2 WTC) at 9:03am.
+Islamic hijackers aboard United Airlines Flight 175 crashed into the South Tower of the World Trade Center (2 WTC) at 9:03 a.m.
 (AP Photo/Carmen Taylor/File)

-A fireball explodes from the South Tower.
+A fireball exploded from the South Tower.
 (AP Photo/Carmen Taylor)

-Smoke billows from the north tower of the World Trade Center and flames and debris explode from the South Tower.
+Smoke billowed from the North Tower of the World Trade Center and flames and debris exploded from the South Tower.
 (AP Photo/Chao Soi Cheong)

 (AP Photo/Todd Hollis)